simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 _Optional parameter: planet ID_
 Allows you to select one of your bases and repair multiple of its buildings at once by specifying a minimum building condition.
 All buildings in the selected base at or below that condition will be included in the repairs.

+__UPCK__
+_Mandatory parameter: store ID_
+Shows a list of all consumable bundles in the selected store.
+Allows to unpack one or more bundles.
+Bundles are always unpacked into the same store they are currently in.

 ## Social commands

 __FA__